Wasted-Audio/ryukau_LV2Plugins/README.md

 - [PADsynth algorithm](https://zynaddsubfx.sourceforge.io/doc/PADsynth/PADsynth.htm)

+Wavetable and LFO will not refresh automatically.
+To refresh, press `Refresh Wavetable` or `Refresh LFO` button.

 Some parameters have wide range of value. <kbd>Shift</kbd> + <kbd>Left Drag</kbd> can be used to fine adjustment.

+Cheat sheet of shortcuts is available on Information tab.

 ## EsPhaser
 <figure>